 It is made up of nickel steel and hot forged to the side of the metal shell.
 Side electrode is embedded into the combustion chamber so it sustains a very high temperature.
 Multiple side electrodes may be used.

 It is designed with some gap between the central and side electrode.
 Side electrode little bends to maintain a proper gap for ionizing the fuel into the gap when high voltage is supplied through electrodes.

 It is steel shell having threads on the surface for easily removal and installing into the cylinder head of the engine.
 It helps to cool the spark plug by transfer heat to engine body through conduction.

-Spark plug may be classified on the bases of spark plug heat range.
-A spark plug must not work on too high temperature or too low temperature because at high temperature it may cause pre-ignition and at low temperature it results in rooting and oiling up.
-Spark plug must works at suitable range of heat.
+Spark plug may be classified on the bases of spark heat range.
+It must not work on too high temperature or too low temperature because at high temperature it may cause pre-ignition and at low temperature it results in rooting and oiling up.
+It must works at suitable range of heat.

-The heat rang of the spark plug is defined as the ability of a spark plug to transfer heat from firing end to the combustion chamber of the engine.
+The heat rang of the spark plug is defined as the ability of a it to transfer heat from firing end to the combustion chamber of the engine.
 Insulator tip length plays important role in the controlling of heat range of spark plug and it is varies in different spark plugs.
-According to heat range spark plugs are divided into three categories i.e. hot running, cold running, and medium running spark plugs.
+According to heat range spark plugs are divided into three categories i.e. hot running, cold running, and medium running.